feelaura/IA626Project/README.md

     if float(row[9]) < min_trip_distance:
         min_trip_distance = float(row[9])
 ```
-Used latitude range from 40 to 42 and longitude range from -75 to -70 to filter outliers from lat-long cooordinates for New York city area:
+Used latitude range from 40 to 42 and longitude range from -75 to -70 to filter out the outliers from lat-long cooordinates for New York city area:
 <br>
 ```python
 try: